kamialie/education/README.md

 # kubectl

 First `kubectl` should be configured to be able to access the cluster.
-Congig file resides at $HOME/.kube/config, which contains cluster names and credentials to access them. `kubectl config view` to view config file.
+Config file resides at $HOME/.kube/config, which contains cluster names and credentials to access them. `kubectl config view` to view config file.
 The kubeconfig file can contain information for many clusters.
 The currently active context (the